 Your application will be reviewed by the Admissions team, and if you’re successful you’ll be invited to an interview which will involve a written task.

 Once you’re made an offer you’ll be asked to engage with KickStart.
 This is a pre-entry programme designed to ease your move into studying at the University of Leeds.
-Your application will be reviewed by the Admissions team and successful applicants will be invited to an interview.
-Applicants will be asked to complete a piece of writing as part of the interview process.

 UK/EU: To be confirmed